Looking for an unusual Bermuda shore excursion? The Hidden Gems Tour will take you to Tom Moore’s Jungle on the eastern end of Bermuda.

-My daughter had previously lectured me about what the chemicals in traditional sunscreen can do to coral reefs.
-We started buying Badger sunscreen, which is made here in New Hampshire and is coral-safe.
-So my sunscreen didn’t contain many of the nasty chemicals that most do, but I still felt bad.
+I’m very concerned about what the chemicals in traditional sunscreen can do to coral reefs, so I always use reef-safe sunscreen (my fave is MyChelle Dermaceuticals).
+My sunscreen didn’t contain the nasty chemicals that most do, but I still felt bad.
 Both the Hidden Gems website and the NCL excursion description had no mention of not applying sunscreen!

-On the road again
+On the road to Tom Moore’s Jungle

 Angel narrated, pointing out the sights as we went along.
-She had mentioned that Dee isn’t her regular driver, and I think she was a little thrown off that Dee didn’t stop at the scenic points that her usual driver did, so her narration was probably not as smooth as usual.
+She had mentioned that Dee isn’t her regular driver, and I think she was a little thrown off that Dee didn’t stop at the scenic points that her usual driver did, so her narration probably wasn’t as smooth as usual.

 It took us almost an hour to get to our destination, and Angel quickly acclimated to having a different driver.
 By the middle of the ride, Angel would point out where to stop, and Dee would often chime in with additional information.

-We learn about alcoholic trees?
+We learn about alcoholic trees

 Thomas Moore, the Irish poet, was appointed to a government post in Bermuda in 1803.
 He spent only three months there and reportedly was bored out of his skull.
-According to Angel, he would sit under the now 500-year-old tree that still stood in the clearing to write poetry.
+According to Angel, he would sit under the now 500-year-old Bermuda palmetto palm tree that still stood in the clearing to write poetry.
 He was well-known for getting very drunk in this clearing, from alcohol that he had obtained by hacking those chunks out of the palm tree.

-We made a quick stop at a small blue hole (swimming isn’t allowed in this one), where an artist had installed fabric pyramids to float on the water.
+We next made a quick stop at the famous Blue Hole (swimming isn’t allowed in this one), where an artist had installed fabric pyramids to float on the water.
 We could tell our guides were not fans of this oddity, and neither were we.

 We headed off on our hike to the first part of our adventure: the cave exploration and swimming!
 We headed down a jungle path, with lots of roots sticking up from the ground.
 Angel pointed out the various vegetation on the path, including a plant that wards off mosquitoes.
-The plant does an excellent job, because despite being in a dense jungle, we didn’t get a single bug bite!
+This plant does an excellent job, because despite being in a dense jungle, we didn’t get a single bug bite!